wylilcarol/starter-academic/content/home/accomplishments.md

   url = ""
   date_start = "2020-02-16"
   date_end = ""
-  description = "To analyzes the influence of the floating behavior of the single floating population on the interval between marriage and childbirth."
+  description = "To analyze the influence of the floating behavior of the single floating population on the interval between marriage and childbirth."

 [[item]]
   organization = ""